naimi03/Intro-to-C/ss_encryption/README.md

-# Assignment 5 - Public Key Cryptography
+# Project - Public Key Cryptography

 This program contains the implementation of RSA algorithm for encryption and decryption.